top of page

 I can do it but it takes a lot of effort and concentration

-As you continue to practice, things start to click and you develop some proficiency.
-However, it takes a good amount of conscious effort to perform the skills.
+With ongoing practice, things start to click and you develop some proficiency.
+Still, performing the skills takes a good deal of conscious effort.

-In class, we practiced in triads with a coach, a client, and an observer.
-I relied heavily on the course manual and handouts, guiding a client through the coaching framework we were taught step-by-step.
-The long silences felt awkward, and I still stumbled occasionally.
-I also compiled a list of questions in a spreadsheet that I referred to at times when I was stumped.
+In class, we practiced in triads consisting of a coach, a client, and an observer.
+I relied heavily on the course manual and handouts to guiding the client through the coaching framework we had learned, step-by-step.
+The long silences felt awkward, and I occasionally stumbled.
+In addition, I relied on list of coaching questions I had compiled in a spreadsheet to help me when I was stuck.

 Unconscious Competence